maizzle/maizzle.com/content/docs/cli.md

 maizzle make:config
 ```

-This will start an interactive prompt that will guide you through the process of creating a new Maizzle config file.
+This command will start an interactive prompt that will guide you through the process of creating a new Maizzle config file.

 You may skip the prompt by passing in arguments: